google/EarlGrey/docs/objective-c-white-boxing.md

 # How to Query / Modify the Application Under Test (White-Boxing) in Objective-C

-In Objective-C, using the Helper Bundle is quite straightforward.
+In Objective-C, using the Helper Bundle is very straightforward.
 As mentioned, you just need to have categories for the Distant Objects which proxy calls from the tests to the application.
 For Objective-C, the categories must be part of the application, with the headers exposed to the tests.
 This is achieved with